 So, the next time you have a craving for a hot cocoa-based beverage, be sure to call out your desired drink by its correct name.
-But, if you’re still unsure about the drinks, let’s set the record straight about the differences between hot chocolate, hot cocoa, and chocolate milk in this post.
+But, if you’re still unsure about the drinks, I’m excited to write all about the differences between hot chocolate, hot cocoa, and chocolate milk in this post.
 Read on and learn!

 Hot chocolate is usually a commercially made product that comprises cocoa powder, butter, powdered milk, sugar, and other additives.
 You can add water or milk and have instant hot chocolate (keep in mind that you’ll lose the creamy taste and feel when you don’t use milk).
 You can also use skimmed or semi-skimmed milk, but you’ll be sacrificing some creaminess.

 On the other hand, chocolate milk is milk flavored with powdered chocolate or chocolate syrup.
 It can be bought at the store, or you can make it at home by melting cocoa powder or chocolate powder and sweeteners in warm milk.
 This will tingle your taste buds and fill you up.